New Ideas to Deliver HR Excellence

 20% saving for Not for Profits.

-Out of town ticket: includes one nights accommodation and breakfast.
+Out of town ticket: includes one nights accommodation.

 Wellngton Venue: Majestic Centre, Willis Street.